How to Cope with the Two Week Wait: FAQs, Symptoms & More

 Common Two Week Wait Questions, Answered by a Nurse

-While every person's experience is slightly different, there are some very commonly asked questions about the two week wait that we want to address.
-To provide you with the most accurate, evidence-based answers, I enlisted the help of one of our veteran fertility nurses (who also happens to be my own nurse), Brigitte Alicea, RN.
+While each individual's experience will be different, there are some very commonly asked questions about the two week wait that we want to address.
+To provide you with the most accurate, evidence-based answers, I enlisted the help of one of our veteran fertility nurses, Brigitte Alicea, RN.
 Here's her take on the two week wait:

 It's only natural to have a million questions during this uncertain time, and if you're working with a fertility clinic or other healthcare provider, we encourage you to reach out to your Care Team.
 We've heard it all - so don't be afraid to contact us when you're feeling worried or just need some reassurance.